 Consider rearranging the house so that your senior can live on one floor (moving the bedroom downstairs, for example).
 Since stairs are a top place for people to fall, it's better to eliminate or avoid them before a mobility problem arises.

 Help your senior avoid reaching for items by moving microwaves and other appliances to waist-level.
 Also, implement lazy susans or baskets to prevent reaching into high or deep kitchen cabinets.
 And keep everyday items in arm-level drawers to prevent bending.

-Update the bathroom.
-If there's a full-bath on the lower level, or you're considering adding one, make sure it has anti-slip tile; a shower stall that doesn't have a tub or lip on it; and sturdy hand bars around the shower and toilet.
+If there's a full-bath on the lower level, or you're considering adding one, make sure it has anti-slip tile, a shower stall with no tub or lip and sturdy hand bars around the shower and toilet.
 Your doctor can also order an occupational therapist to do a home safety evaluation, which could be covered by Medicare.

-Come up with new house rules together.
 Simple rules, such as not bathing alone and getting help with handiwork around the house, can help prevent future falls.
-Lach suggests having a frank conversation with your senior and tell him you're worried about him.
-Ask him to call you or make a list of the household chores he needs done, like changing a light bulb.???
-If you don't have the time to help your senior as much as he or she needs, consider hiring a senior caregiver that can help.
-(Get tips on starting a conversation about care with your senior)
+Lach suggests having a frank conversation with your dad and tell him you're worried about him.
+Ask him to call you or make a list of the household chores he needs done, like changing a light bulb.
+If you don't have the time to help as much as is needed, consider hiring a senior caregiver that can help.
+(Get tips on starting a conversation about care with your senior).

 Also, consider getting your senior a pre-paid cell phone with your number and 911 programmed into it, if they don't already have one.
 Or hook your parent up with a home medical monitoring system: a pendant is worn around a senior's neck and in case of emergency; she can push a button on the pendant to get immediate medical help.
 Most systems run about $1 a day for full-time monitoring.